CornerSyrup/viture-hud/README.md

 - Structured everything for maintainability
 - Added offline capabilities via a service worker

+## Disclaimer ⚠️

+This project is not associated or affiliated with Viture in any way.
+The icon used is borrowed from [Viture Academy](https://academy.viture.jp/favicon.png) purely for convenience, as I didn’t want to spend time designing an icon.
+The intention is solely to make the project installable and visually complete.

 ## Licence 📜

 MIT Licence – so feel free to explore, modify, and share!